Macro Analysis

 When Elephants Fight: How Global Geopolitics Is Reshaping Supply Chains Across Africa

 The elephants have been fighting.
 In boardrooms and war rooms thousands of kilometres from Lagos, decisions were made.
-The tremors are landing on factory floors across Africa.
+The tremors are landing on factory floors and loading docks across Africa.

 Re-Al Zamapoe Myers